Public-Health-Scotland/R-Resources/posit_workbench_and_kubernetes.md

 ### Kubernetes

 Now that's out of the way, Kubernetes is simply a technology to automatically manage Docker containers based on a set of rules, so it doesn't need to be done manually.
-The name is deirved from the Greek word κυβερνήτης (kubernḗtēs) which means pilot or helmsman, hence the Kubernetes logo being a ship's steering wheel:
+The name is derived from the Greek word κυβερνήτης (kubernḗtēs) which means pilot or helmsman, hence the Kubernetes logo being a ship's steering wheel:

 <img src="https://user-images.githubusercontent.com/45657289/205086608-d563dde1-7cc2-416a-9c99-10d57a252940.png" width="100">